Ukraine Invasion by Russia Is the Beginning of the End for Putin and His Friends

-5 a.m. local time in Ukraine on Thursday, February 24, 2022, the moment the Russian military launched its unprovoked, indefensible full-scale invasion of the largest country in Europe, marked the beginning of the end for Vladimir Putin.
+Five a.m. local time in Ukraine on Thursday, Feb.
+24, 2022, the moment the Russian military launched its unprovoked, indefensible full-scale invasion of the largest country in Europe, marked the beginning of the end for Vladimir Putin.

 Despite his past crimes and abuses, Putin has somehow managed for two decades to be seen as something less than the threat he really was.
 He was largely accepted at the head tables of the world’s elite, even after he murdered and imprisoned his critics, stole vast fortunes from the Russian people.
 He spoke at the Munich Security Conference in 2007 and effectively rejected the post-World War II international order… and still the invitations kept coming.
 After he ordered the invasion of Georgia in 2008, he received a slap on the wrist from the international community, but maintained his role attending international summits and hosting dignitaries.